Table of Contents

 Even just in the last week, I’ve seen people deadlift with some terrible back positions.
 They’re not too concerned about it.
 They feel fine.
 And in my years of coaching, I’ve also seen people with near-perfect technique who are still in pain.
 It doesn’t line up with what makes sense.
 Good form is supposed to fix these things!

 I still like to start with cuing, but I have a progression of other coaching tips just in case that doesn’t work.

-- If your knee hurts, get a coach to look at your technique and fix any errors.
+- If your knee hurts, look at your technique and fix any errors.

 - If that doesn’t help, try single leg exercises or a month of new programming.